lsegal/yard/README.md

 -----

 There are a couple of ways to use YARD.
 The first is via command-line, and the second is the Rake task.
-There are also the `yard-graph` and `yri` binaries to look at, if you want to poke around.

-**1. yardoc Command-line Tool**
+**1. yard Command-line Tool**

-The most obvious way to run YARD is to run the `yardoc` binary file that comes with YARD.
-This will, among other things, generate the HTML documentation for your project code.
+YARD comes packaged with a executable named `yard` which can control the many functions of YARD, including generating documentation, graphs running the YARD server, and so on.
+To view a list of available YARD commands, type:

+    $ yard --help

+Plugins can also add commands to the `yard` executable to provide extra functionality.

+#### Generating Documentation

+<span class="note">The `yardoc` executable is a shortcut for `yard doc`.</span>

+The most common command you will probably use is `yard doc`, or `yardoc`.
 You can type `yardoc --help` to see the options that YARD provides, but the easiest way to generate docs for your code is to simply type `yardoc` in your project root.
 This will assume your files are located in the `lib/` directory.
 If they are located elsewhere, you can specify paths and globs from the commandline via:

     $ yardoc 'lib/**/*.rb' 'app/**/*.rb' ...etc...

 The tool will generate a `.yardoc` file which will store the cached database of your source code and documentation.
 If you want to re-generate your docs with another template you can simply use the `--use-cache` (or -c)